alinex/node-monitor/README.md

 - device - the disk device name
 - time - measurement time in seconds
 - warn - the javascript code to check for warn status
-- fail - the javascript code to check for fail status (default: 'free is 0')
+- fail - the javascript code to check for fail status

 The resulting report part may look like: